LauraHBui/Modelling-Crime-Data-2021/docs/08-strength-relationship.md

 A problem with many scientific studies is that they are *underpowered*.
 Consequently, they fail to reject the null hypothesis, often because the sample size is not large enough.

 Power analysis is generally done during the planning of an analysis and before you collect data.
-It helps you to  you know what kind of sample you are going to need to be able to run meaningful hypothesis tests.
+It helps you to identify what kind of sample you are going to need to be able to run meaningful hypothesis tests.

 We still can, however, check how much power we have after collecting data.
 Doing so  ensures we are not failing to reject the null hypothesis as a consequence of insufficient power.